djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 replicaset.apps/example-nginx-f8b965758   2         2         2       5m14s
 ```

+At this point I have an application, deployable to Kubernetes and OpenShift, and
-This is great.
-We can configure the name, image, and size of our Nginx app and
+have made the name, image, and size of the Nginx app configurable at deployment
-we have the added ability to deploy multiple instances of our application in the
+time.
+As an added benefit to this change is that multiple instances of the
-same names (giving each one their own name).
-I may not have a specifc need for a
+application could be deployed in the same Namespace.
+Next, I will update my
+Deployment template to conditionally use OpenShift's
 [DeploymentConfig](https://docs.openshift.com/container-platform/3.9/dev_guide/deployments/how_deployments_work.html)
-in OpenShift, but I would like to use it if a user deploys my application in
-OpenShift.
-Next we will combine the lookup plugin with our Deployment template
-to create a `DeploymentConfig` if the API is available.
+if the API group is available.

-# Lookups + Templates Allow us to Configure Deployment
+# Deployment Configuration

-So we want a `DeploymentConfig` when our application is deployed in OpenShift.
+I want a `DeploymentConfig` when my application is deployed in OpenShift.
-Just update `templates/deployment.yaml.j2`:
+Update `templates/deployment.yaml.j2`:

 ```diff
 --- a/templates/deployment.yaml.j2